turingschool/try-turing/backend-online/ruby-review/index.md

 ## Re-assigning Variables, puts vs. print

 In the spirit of exploring to learn, we aren't gong to tell what what exactly the code below does.
-Here's an example of the syntax:

 ```ruby
 first_name = "Oscar"